Murder of Linda Reaves: Shootings and death of Reaves

 On January 24, 1985, in Oklahoma City, a gunman fatally shot 35-year-old Linda Kay Reaves, a schoolteacher at the Putnam City elementary school, and seriously wounded her boyfriend Douglas Scott Ivens, a homebuilder, at Ivens's house.
 Ivens, who sustained three gunshot wounds (including one on the face), survived the shooting.
 However, Reaves, who was shot twice in the head by the gunman, died on the spot.
 The gunman, later identified as Bigler Jobe "Bud" Stouffer II, was the boyfriend of Ivens's estranged wife, Velva, with whom Ivens had two daughters.

 According to media and court sources, Stouffer, then a 42-year-old computer sales consultant for a Houston firm, went to Ivens's home and told Ivens that his wife was in danger and he needed to borrow a gun.
 Ivens then loaned him a .38-caliber pistol.
 Upon receiving the pistol, Stouffer fired three shots at Ivens before he approached Reaves, who was asleep on the sofa, and fired twice at her head.
 The prosecution contended that Stouffer had planned to kill Ivens in order to obtain his $2 million life insurance.

 Stouffer was arrested at his home on the same day.
 Although he initially denied involvement, he eventually admitted to shooting Ivens.
-Stouffer also told his estranged wife Velva that he shot both Ivens and Reaves in a phone conversation he made from Oklahoma County Jail, where he was remanded after being charged with the murder of Reaves and attempted murder of Ivens.
+In a phone conversation he made from Oklahoma County Jail, where he was remanded after being charged with the murder of Reaves and attempted murder of Ivens, Stouffer also told his girlfriend Velva, the estranged wife of Ivens, that he shot both Ivens and Reaves.
 The prosecution announced in May 1985 that they would seek the death penalty for Stouffer.